chakra-ui/panda/.changeset/itchy-poets-bathe.md

 - Sort the longhand/shorthand atomic rules in a deterministic order to prevent property conflicts
 - Automatically merge the `base` object in the `css` root styles in the runtime
+- This may be a breaking change depending on how your styles are created

 Ex: